Divorce is not only an ending, but it is also a beginning.

 There will be many changes to adapt to and emotions to work through.
-And it can take 1-3 years to adapt to the changes that divorce brings in order to return to your pre-divorce state of well-being.
-Many people want to speed up the divorce process in hopes that this will make them hurt less, but the legal divorce is not the same as the emotional divorce.
+It can take 1-3 years to adapt to the changes you’ll encounter through the divorce.
+You may want to speed up the divorce process in hopes that this will make you hurt less, but the legal divorce is not the same as the emotional divorce.

 4 Ways to Cope When Trying to Grow Through a Divorce:

 When emotions are flooding you, it can seem impossible to get on top of the way you feel.
-But our amazing brain has the ability to override emotions by accessing the thinking part of the brain.
 By focusing more on goals and functioning, you can’t stop the hurt but you can keep living and connecting.

 If you take all the blame, you will have a hard time letting go of guilt.
 And if you blame the other, you will have a hard time letting go of anger.
 But if you take responsibility for just your part, then you will have something you can work on either for yourself or in future relationships.